Jason2866/Tasmota-specials/README.md

  - tasmota32solo1-thermostat - ESP32 Single Core Thermostat driver and Bluetooth temperature sensors (used on Shelly Plus 1PM for example)
  - tasmota-teleinfo - For Teleinfo French metering system, MQTT enabled but No TLS due to lack of ressources
  - tasmota-tls - MQTT TLS enabled
- - tasmota32(c3/s3)-mi-homebridge - Homebridge for MI BLE devices (Apple Homekit support)
+ - tasmota32(c3/s3)-mi - Support for MI BLE devices